Updated on 28 January, 2026

-List of hooks in Melapress Login Security
+List of hooks and shortcodes in MelaPress Login Security

 Melapress Login Security hooks